algebrajones/Necromunda-docs/README.md

   * Random scenario each fight, there's a table in the Rules section
 * Tactics cards
   * Scenrio rules detail what you can do with them
-  * use the tactics cards from house of book (where available)
+  * use the tactics cards from house of book
-    * TODO: Char will have some rules that Dave seems to be making up as he's going along!
-    * Need to be house ruled?
+    * If no house book use standard cards
 * Tracking on discord?

 ### Rules